Forensic Psychology MSc

 - Assessment period – Easter to June

-Full-time students will attend the University on Tuesday and Thursdays, and part-time students will attend on a either a Tuesday or a Thursdays, which will then be fixed for the two years.
+Full-time students will attend the University on Tuesday and Thursday, and part-time students will attend on either a Tuesday or a Thursday, which will then be fixed for the 2 years.

-Taught elements of the course will finish at the end of TB2, however, students in their final year of study will submit their final research project in September.
+Taught elements of the course will finish at the end of teaching block 2, however, students in their final year of study will submit their final research project in September.

 How you're assessed